The Causes and Consequences of the Great Irish Famine

 - Can we measure the economic, social, and demographic impact of the mass migration of the Irish to Britain?

-Further information about the project is available on this website.
+Further information about this project is available on the website of the UKRI.